 Should it become necessary to alter the beginning and closing times for the schools of U.S.D.
 395, the district office will make every effort to make this information available as soon as possible.
-If a change is necessary, the following radio-TV stations will be notified: KAYS-TV (Channel 7) and KJLS-FM (FM 103), in Hays; KVGB (1590 AM) radio and KSNC-TV (Channel 2) in Great Bend.
+If a change is necessary there will be a District text message sent out and the following radio-TV stations will be notified: KAYS-TV (Channel 7) and KJLS-FM (FM 103), in Hays; KVGB (1590 AM) radio and KSNC-TV (Channel 2) in Great Bend.
 If it is possible to make an announcement the preceding evening, the television stations in Great Bend and Hays will be notified in time for the 10 p.m. news or for District announcements call 1-877-394-2263.